Adding PHP 7 Support On Windows

 - Press Add in the Interpreters table.

 - Set Interface to FastCGI (Local - Pipes).

 - In the Interpreter field, press Browse..., go to the directory where you have installed PHP 7, locate php-cgi.exe, and click on it.

 - Set Type to Standard.
-Note that you should no more use PHP Style as it was only meant to activate special internal workarounds to support PHP versions < 5.2.4.
+Note that you should not use PHP Style as it was only meant to activate special workarounds to support PHP versions < 5.2.4.

 - Check Use the associated extensions to automatically update the Script Paths.